KataTech/katatech.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I am a senior studying Math & CS at Rice University.
+I am a senior studying CS at Rice University.
 My research interests sit broadly in machine learning.
 More specifically, I am a big fan of statistical ML, interpretability, optimal transport, graphs, and applied ML to healthcare, science, and social good.

 Currently, I am fortunate to be advised by [Dr. C&eacute;sar A. Uribe](https://cauribe.rice.edu/) and [Dr. Lydia Beaudrot](https://lydiabeaudrot.weebly.com/) to work on exciting applications of optimal transport to food web network data analysis.
 In particular, we are exploring graph comparison using the Gromov-Wasserstein distance.
 Checkout our preliminary results [here](https://katatech.github.io/assets/pdf/food-web-ot.pdf)!